lkrms/pretty-php/README.md

 php pretty-php.phar --version
 ```

-The PHAR can be made executable for convenience:
+The PHAR can be made executable:

 ```shell
 chmod +x pretty-php.phar